“Mexico meets south London: a funky, friendly bolthole with great rates”

 Generous extras are a welcome surprise.
-In every room, you'll find complimentary Green & Black chocolates, L'Occitane toiletries, and a small pot of hot sauce 'a la casa'.
+In every room, you'll find complimentary toiletries, and a small pot of hot sauce 'a la casa'.
 There are cool books to browse, and linens are top quality.
 There aren't, however, tea or coffee-making facilities in the rooms.

 An organic Continental breakfast includes homemade bread, free-range boiled eggs (delicious with the hotel's hot sauce), orange-blossom honey and Neale's Yard yoghurt.
 We'd recommend paying extra for the cooked options, too; our veggie breakfast was sublime, with halloumi, homemade baked beans, vast mushrooms and plantain.

 Although there are no other meals served on site, there's plenty within walking distance; just ask at reception for the latest recommendations.
 For a relaxed lunch, Borough Market is a 20-30 minutes' bus ride from the hotel (depending on traffic) or about 50 minutes' walk if you want to explore on foot.
 After our dinner, we returned to the hotel for a nightcap in the kitsch honesty bar.
 The stained-glass artistry is stunning.